mitnk/cicada/docs/scripting.md

 # Scripting in Cicada

-The goal of cicada is to be useful daily use shell and replace Bash.
+The goal of cicada is to be a useful daily-use shell and replace Bash.
 But it does not intend to compete with shells like zsh, fish, etc. It keep [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) in mind.
 For scripting, cicada won't introduce a full featured scripting